IBM-Security/ibm-security-integrations/tomcat/README.md

 # Tomcat JWT Authentication
 This repo contains resources for integrating IBM Security Verify with Apache Tomcat using IBM Application Gateway as a web reverse proxy to manage authentication and authorization.
-Identity is supplied to the OpenLiberty application server via a signed JWT.
+Identity is supplied to the Apache Tomcat application server via a signed JWT.